HardisonCo/.github/international/georgia/ge-health/hms-abc/index.md

 ## Integration Points

-This document outlines how HMS-ABC is integrated with ge_Health systems in Georgia.
+This document outlines how HMS-ABC is integrated with ge-health systems in Georgia.